 When we dream of a big lottery win, we only see the positives.
 An opulent lifestyle and riches beyond our wildest dreams, perhaps a huge house, many holidays to exotic locations, and making sure our family and friends are looked after and never want for anything.

 But there’s another side to winning great amounts of money.
 For some, it brings untold sadness.
-There are some truly devastating stories out of people who have had all their illusions of a wonderful, happy and trouble free life shattered for good.
+There are some truly devastating stories of people who have had all their illusions of a wonderful, happy, and trouble-free life shattered for good.

 Here we share two extraordinary tales of lottery players who won big, proving whilst winning a lot of money can be an amazing thing, there are always downsides that only become apparent once the money hits your bank account.

 The Multimillionaire Who Ended Up on The Dole

 How many people think that once they’ve won the lottery they’ll never ever struggle for cash again?
 This sorry tale might make anyone think again.

 It surrounds Pete Kyle, a former Royal Artillery Gunner.
 Back in 2005, he won a staggering £5.1 million in a huge payout, but within three years he was flat broke, having squandered the lot.